Macron accuses Lebanon's leaders of 'betrayal' over political failure | DW | 27.09.2020

 Read more: Lebanon swings between humor and tragedy as economy crumbles

-According to France's roadmap, the new government would implement reforms and take steps to tackle corruption in order to unlock billions in international aid to help its battered economy.
+According to France's roadmap, the new government would implement reforms and take steps to tackle corruption in order to unlock billions in international aid to help the battered economy.

 Macron said the leaders of Lebanon — where power is traditionally shared between Shiites, Sunnis and Christians — had failed to stick to commitments because they had prioritized their own interests at the expense of the rest of the country.